When does NIP transfer from fields to henselian expansions?: Separably closed residue fields

-In case $(K_1,v_1)$ is finitely ramified, the composition $u$ of $v_1$ and $v_0$ is finitely ramified and thus definable on $K$ (\cite[Theorem 4]{H14}).
-In particular, $(K,u)$ is NIP and thus so is $(K_1,v_1)$ by Proposition \ref{Shelah}.
-Note that $vK$ has rank $1$ and is finitely ramified, thus we get $vK \cong \mathbb{Z}$.
-As $(K_1,v_1)$ is spherically complete, it is in particular complete.
-Thus, Corollary \ref{finram} implies that $K_2$ is stably embedded in $(K_1,v_1)$.
-Moreover, $K_1$ is stably embedded in $(K_0,v_0)$ by \cite[Corollary 5.25]{vdD14}.
-Now, applying \cite[Proposition 2.5]{JS} twice, we conclude that that $(K,v)$ is NIP.
+In case $v_1K_1$ is isomorphic to $\mathbb{Z}$, the composition $u$ of $v_1$ and $v_0$ is finitely ramified.
+Since $u$ is henselian, Corollary \ref{resnip} implies that $Ku=K_2$ is an NIP field, thus $(K_2,v_2)$ is NIP (Proposition \ref{Prop:equi}).
+Applying Proposition \ref{fin}, we conclude that $(K,v)$ is NIP.

-On the other hand, in case $(K_1,v_1)$ has $p$-divisible value group, we show that $(K_1,v_1)$ is Kaplansky.
-Note we have already shown that $K_2$ is NIP as a pure field, thus admits no separable extensions of degree divisible by $p$.
-Moreover, by assumption, $K_2$ is perfect.
-Hence, we have shown that $(K_1,v_1)$ is separably algebraically maximal Kaplansky.
-As $K_1v_1=K_2$ is NIP, we can apply Theorem \ref{amK} to conclude that $(K_1,v_1)$ is NIP.
-Now $(K_2, v_2)$ and $(K_0,v_0)$ are also NIP by Proposition \ref{equi}.
-Finally, $K_0v_0=K_1$ is stably embedded in $(K_0,v_0)$ and $K_1v_1=K_2$ is stably embedded in $(K_1,v_1)$ by \cite[Corollary 5.25]{vdD14} and \cite[Lemma 3.1]{JS} respectively.
-Thus, applying \cite[Proposition 2.5]{JS} twice again, we conclude that $(K,v)$ is NIP. \end{proof}
+On the other hand, in case $(K_1,v_1)$ has divisible value group, we first show that $K_2$ is perfect.
+Assume $K_2$ is not perfect.
+Recall that it is NIP by Corollary \ref{resnip}, and hence admits no Galois extensions of degree divisible by $p$.
+Hence, by Proposition \ref{scan}, the composition $u$ of $v_1$ and $v_2$ is again definable.
+But this contradicts $\aleph_1$-saturation: Recall that $\Delta_p$ is the biggest convex subgroup not containing $v(p)$, and that $\Delta_0$ is the smallest convex subgroup containing $v(p)$.
+If $\Delta_p$ is definable in $(K,v)$, then there is always a minimum positive element in $\Delta_0/\Delta_p$ since by saturation, $\Delta_0/\Delta_p$ must otherwise contain a convex subgroup.
+Thus, if $\Delta_0/\Delta_p$ is isomorphic to $\mathbb{R}$, $K_2$ is perfect.

-It would be interesting to know an answer to the following \begin{Q} Let $(K,v)$ be henselian such that the residue field $Kv$ is not perfect and NIP.
-Is $(K,v)$ NIP?
-Are there any examples of NIP valued fields with imperfect residue field? \end{Q}
+We now argue that $(K_1, v_1)$ is an algebraically maximal Kaplansky field.
+By what we have just shown, its residue field $K_2$ is perfect and NIP (using Corollary \ref{resnip} again), and by assumption we are in the case when $(K_1,v_1)$ is divisible.
+Thus, $(K_1,v_1)$ is Kaplansky.
+Since we have already argued that $(K_1,v_1)$ is algebraically maximal, Proposition \ref{SAMK} now implies that $(K_1,v_1)$ is NIP.
+By \ref{Prop:equi}, also $(K,v_0)$ and $(K_2,v_2)$ are NIP.
+Moreover, by Proposition \ref{SEK}, $K_2 = K_1v_1$ is stably embedded as a pure field in $(K_1,v_1)$ and of course, being an equicharacteristic $0$ henselian valued field, $K_1=Kv_0$ is stably embedded as a pure field in $(K,v_0)$.
+Thus, applying \cite[Proposition 2.5]{JS} twice, we finally conclude that $(K,v)$ is NIP. \end{proof}